SherifKamalSalem/Instap/README.md

-# InstagramClone
+# Instap
-A detailed clone of the Instagram app built with Firebase.
+A social network app for sharing photos and videos built with Firebase.

-# Installation
-1. Clone the repository
-2. Create a new project in your Firebase [console](https://console.firebase.google.com/) by clicking "Add project"
-3. Add the `GoogleService-Info.plist` file downloaded from Step 2 to the `InstagramClone` directory
-4. Run the `InstagramClone` target on your device/simulator

 # Screenshots